linyzeng/linux-monitor-go/README.md

 check-psql status `not started yet`		: check mysql health include slave/replication

 Any other that you would like to see? shoot me an email

+*note*: check-kafka checks to be finished : topic and pubsub

 ### How to build